robinboncoeur/Projects/docs/other/Garden.md

 # Our Garden At Seabrae

-I hope to cover anything going on outside the house, including growbeds, footpath and how we finally got rid of (re-purposed) all that nasty pumice gravel.
-I'll try to remember to put the newer stuff at the top of this page.
+This page is about things we're doing around the house, including growbeds, footpaths and how we finally got rid of (re-purposed) all that nasty pumice gravel.
+The page is in reverse order, with more recent stuff nearer the top of the page.

 Be sure to turn on 'night-time' mode (it's the little moon icon next to the search field at the top of the page) in order to see the pictures a bit better.